 As part of its strategy of increasing its global trade and investment links, and accentuating its role as a global transportation hub, Panama has pursued free trade agreements (FTAs) with several countries, including the United States (see "U.S. Trade Relations and a Potential Free Trade Agreement" section below).
-In June 2003, an FTA with El Salvador entered into force, and in March 2003 Panama negotiated a framework agreement with the five Central American countries that reportedly will help Panama benefit from CAFTA.
-Beyond the Western Hemisphere, Panama negotiated an FTA with Taiwan that entered into force in January 2004, and in April 2005, Panama and Singapore announced the conclusion of talks for a free trade agreement.
+In June 2003, an FTA with El Salvador entered into force, and in March 2003 Panama negotiated a framework agreement with the five Central American countries.
+Beyond the Western Hemisphere, Panama negotiated an FTA with Taiwan that entered into force in January 2004, and in April 2005, Panama and Singapore announced the conclusion of talks for a free trade agreement that was signed in December 2005.